Skip to content

 Keyword type: Job keyword.

-Use the services keyword to start additional Docker containers together with the main job container, for example, to run a database or other auxiliary services.
+Use the services keyword to launch additional Docker containers alongside the job's main container, for example, to run a database or other helper services.

-Services defined in the job are started in the same isolated network as the main container and are only available within that job.
+Services defined in a job are launched in the same isolated network as the main container and are only accessible within that job.

 Example: